q) Provisions, contingent liabilities and contingent assets

 The obligations are measured at the present value of the estimated future cash flows by applying various valuation assumptions (referred below).
 The discount rate used for determining the present value of the obligation is based on the market yields on Government bonds as at the date of actuarial valuation.

-The most recent actuarial valuation of the plan assets and the present value of the defined benefit obligation were carried out at 31 March 2024 and this valuation has been done in conformity with the Actuarial Practice Standard 27 (APS 27) and the relevant guidance notes issued by Institute of Actuaries of India.
+The most recent actuarial valuation of the plan assets and the present value of the defined benefit obligation were carried out at 31 March 2025 and this valuation has been done in conformity with the Actuarial Practice Standard 27 (APS 27) and the relevant guidance notes issued by Institute of Actuaries of India.

 The Company has recognised actuarial gains or losses (net of tax) immediately in the other comprehensive income (OCI).
+The principal assumptions used for the purposes of actuarial valuation of defined benefit plans were as follows:

 Accumulating paid absences may be either vesting (in other words, employees are entitled to a cash payment for unused entitlement on superannuation or resignation or retirement) or non-vesting (when employees are not entitled to a cash payment for unused entitlement on superannuation or resignation or retirement).
 An obligation arises, when employees render service that increases their entitlement to future paid absences.
-The obligation exists and is recognised, even if the paid absences are nonvesting, although the possibility that employees may leave before they use an accumulated non-vesting entitlement affects the measurement of that obligation.
+The obligation exists and is recognised, even if the paid absences are non-vesting, although the possibility that employees may leave before they use an accumulated non¬ vesting entitlement affects the measurement of that obligation.

 b) Measurement and recognition: